3lson/3lson/README.md

   A real-time multiplayer remake of The World's Hardest Game, where players use a **DE10-Lite FPGA** board (tilt-controlled via accelerometer) to move in-game.
 Features a hardware-accelerated FIR filter, a hybrid **TCP/UDP** networking stack, and a cloud backend **(Go server + AWS DynamoDB)** with persistent high scores.

 - [**Hardware-Accelerated Mandelbrot Explorer**](https://github.com/3lson/Mandelbrot_FPGA)
-  Engineered a real-time Mandelbrot Set explorer by designing a parallel computation engine in SystemVerilog, creating a full-stack hardware/software co-design on a Zynq-7000 SoC.
+  Engineered a real-time Mandelbrot Set explorer by designing a parallel computation engine in **SystemVerilog**, creating a full-stack hardware/software co-design on a Zynq-7000 SoC.
 This hardware accelerator achieved an 82x performance speed-up over the CPU, with its parameters controlled dynamically through an interactive web UI built with Python and Flask.
 ---

 ## Connect with me